-What is the cheapest way to transfer money to Belgium?
+What is the cheapest way to transfer money from Singapore to Belgium?

 - Wise: 9.12 SGD

 Often providers will claim to have low, or even no fees, but in reality they're hidden within the exchange rate.
-Right now, the SGD/EUR interbank rate is 0.707.
-Whenever you compare fees for transferring money to Belgium, it can pay off to look at the exchange rate they offer.
+Right now, the SGD/EUR interbank rate is 0.7029.
+Whenever you compare fees for transferring money from Singapore to Belgium, it can pay off to look at the exchange rate they offer.

 Pricing data is collected from providers' websites, and the fee is calculated by factoring in the total cost (the transfer fee plus exchange rate margin).

-What is the fastest way to transfer money to Belgium?
+What is the fastest way to transfer money from Singapore to Belgium?